jundalisay/superb/content/en/research/sarkar/tantra/part-3.md

 Some groups of Austrics lived in the western parts.
 In the southeastern parts of Bengal, the Mongolians held an overwhelming majority over the Dravidians.

+The Mongolian population was made up of
+- Chakmas
+- Tripuris
+- Bodos
+- Kochas
+- Kiratas
+- Chuaras

+The Dravidian population was made up of:
+- Kaevarttas
+- Bagdis
+- Dules
+- Shavaras
+- Kurmis
+- Mahatas
+- Kherias

+The Austric population was made up of:
+- Santhaliis
+- Baoriis
-The Chakmas, Tripuris, Bodos, Kochas, Kiratas, and Chuaras of the Mongolian population; the Kaevarttas, Bagdis, Dules, Shavaras, Kurmis, Mahatas, and Kherias of the Dravidian population; and the Santhaliis, Baoriis, Mála Páháriis [[(Mála or Málo)]], etc., of the predominantly Austric population, were the original Bengalees.
+- Mála Páháriis [[(Mála or Málo)]], etc., were the original Bengalees.

 The present Bengali society and civilization are the outcome of the mutual exchange of thought among these peoples.